Jatin-8898/Hackpad/README.md

 ## Contribute
-If your a developer you can contribute to this project.
+* If your a developer you can *contribute to this project*.
 To contribute see the contributing.md
+* If you have any questions or ideas about this chrome extension feel free to reach out to me [Here](https://linkedin.com/in/jatin-varlyani-127290150/).
+* If you like this repo and find it useful, please consider **★** starring it (on top right of the page) and forking it :)